 Getting around Puerto Vallarta is relatively easy.
 Taxis and Uber are easily accessible, and Uber is very inexpensive.

 Another great way to get around Puerto Vallarta is by bus or walking.
 The bus system in Puerto Vallarta goes all over the city and is cheap.
-Most buses are clean and many of them even feature air-conditioning, so it’s a nice ride.
+Most local buses (especially in touristy areas) are clean and many of them even feature air-conditioning, so it’s a nice ride.

 With most of the top attractions being in the Centro or Zona Romántica area, you can catch a bus to this area and go from there.
 Walking is the easiest way to sight see once you arrive at “El Centro” or “Old Town”.